Ah… passive voice. Just hearing that term conjures images of ninth-grade English class with all its confusing grammar rules!

 Passive voice is something that’s often talked about with disdain by editors and writing coaches – but many writers find it hard to recognise when they’re using it.

 That muscle can be a difficult one to flex – but never fear, AutoCrit is here to help you figure out what passive voice really means, why it’s (usually) bad, and how you can easily avoid it in your manuscript.

-In the English language, there are two ways to construct a sentence: active voice and passive voice.
+In the English language, there are two ways to construct a sentence: active and passive.

 In active voice, the subject of the sentence does the action.
 For example:

 John is the subject, and it’s clear he’s the one stealing the vase.

 It’s clear who is doing the action (the cat).
 He is actively sitting on the mat.

 In the passive voice, the object of the action is made into the subject of the sentence, so it can become confusing as to who’s actually taking the action.